Tutorial: Voter Registration Records

 The information on a voter includes the person's home address, political party affiliation, date of birth and sometimes a phone number.

 To see what information is required from a voter, see the U.S. Election Assistance Commission's National Mail voter Registration Form

 In California, to see what information a person is asked to provide when registering to vote, check the Voter Registration Form at the California Secretary of State's website.

 However, much of the personal information, such as home addresses and phone numbers, is not open to the general public because of privacy cconcerns.
 In California, a reporter can get access to the restricted information if you can demonstrate you need it for "journalistic purposes."

-A county voter registrar's office has a computer terminal with an alphabetical index of the names of registered voters in that county.
+A county voter registrar's office has an alphabetical index of the names of registered voters in that county.